 Before diving into whether teens can use CBD, it’s important first to understand what it is (and is not).

-CBD stands for cannabidiol, a compound found in hemp plant resin harvest leaves and flowers as an oil.
-From there, the oil can be bottled on its own, or added into any number of products, including skin care, beauty care, and wellness care.
+CBD is shorthand for cannabidiol, a compound found in hemp plant resin from harvested leaves and flowers as an oil.
+From there, the oil can be bottled on its own, or added into any number of products, including skin care, beauty care, and wellness.
 It can be safely ingested, absorbed through the skin, or applied under the tongue.

-Some consider full-spectrum CBD (the kind used by Botanika Life) to be the highest quality available due to its limited processing, enabling other compounds of the plant to amplify the benefits of the CBD in an “entourage effect”.
-This includes up to 0.04% of THC, trace amounts that produce any psychoactive effects, create a “high,” or impair judgment.
+Some consider full-spectrum CBD (the kind used by Botanika Life) to be the highest quality available due to its limited processing, enabling other plant compounds to amplify the benefits of the CBD in an “entourage effect”.
+This includes up to 0.04% of THC, trace amounts that produce no psychoactive effects, create a “high,” or impair judgment.

 Is It Legal & Safe for Teens to Consume CBD?

 Yes, in the eyes of the law, a teen may consume or use CBD.
 The reason it is legal for teens (or anyone) to use, is because these parts of the plant have no THC in them.
-Please know the provenance of the products you purchase, and if anything is made from the seeds, beware.
+Please know the provenance of the products you purchase, and be wary of anything made from the seeds.

-To understand how CBD works within the body, the endocannabinoid system is basically a system operating within the other systems of your body.
-It is made up of receptors the CBD bonds or attaches to found within the organs, immune system, digestive system, nervous system, and more.
+To grasph how CBD works within the teen body, understand that the endocannabinoid system is essentially a system that operates within other systems.
+It's made up of receptors to which CBD binds or attaches, which are found throughout the body in organs, the immune system, digestive system, , nervous system, and more.